4. An illustrative application

 <?php

-// PHP configuration
+// php configuration

 ini_set("register_globals","off");

-// list of modules to include
+// list of modules to be included

 // application controller

-// application view configuration
+// aplication view configuration

 // configuration of application actions